ESL

 I. Introduction: More Than Just Fun

 Games are one of the most powerful tools in an ESL teacher's toolkit.
 When used correctly, they are far more than just a fun break from serious learning; they are a dynamic method for introducing, practicing, and reviewing language in a low-stress, high-engagement environment.
 This guide will explore the pedagogical benefits of using games and provide practical strategies for integrating them into your lessons.
+For more on gamification, see our guide on gamifying your ESL classroom with interactive tools.

 II.
 Why Use Games in the ESL Classroom?